 Meanwhile, the desire has persisted for a logically coherent categorization system for musical instruments that is universal and independent of cultural context.
 Indeed, many attempts have been made to make such a system, and the question of categorization remains an ongoing topic of discussion in organological circles.
 (Organology is the academic term for the study of musical instruments.
-“Any relation to penology?” my college roommate asked.)
-I have a theory for why organologists devote so much time to the question of taxonomy, and it basically goes like this: academics need something to justify their paychecks.
-Best if they can point to something that goes beyond mere description and seems kind of analytical.
+In college, when I first encountered the term, I had a roommate who, coincidentally, was taking a class in penology.
+This led to many interesting discussions.)
+I have a theory for why organologists devote so much time to the question of taxonomy: academics need something to justify their paychecks.
+Best if they can point to something that seems kind of analytical.
 Categorization systems fit the bill nicely.

 Yet it’s true that the creation of such systems is an interesting and challenging intellectual exercise.
 Thinking about categorical delineations in a rigorous way can stimulate real thought which in turn provides greater insight into the subject at hand.
 It can even foster creative rule-breaking.